They Can't All Be Zingers

 They Can't All Be Zingers is a greatest hits compilation album by Primus.
-It was released through Interscope Records on October 17, 2006, the same day that their DVD, Blame It on the Fish, was released.
+It was released through Interscope Records on October 17, 2006, the same day that their DVD Blame It on the Fish was released.

-They Can't All Be Zingers includes 16 digitally remastered songs that span their entire career, including a previously unreleased and extended version of "Shake Hands With Beef", the Tom Waits collaboration "Coattails of a Dead Man", and "Mary the Ice Cube" from the 2003 DVD/EP Animals Should Not Try to Act Like People.
+They Can't All Be Zingers includes 16 digitally remastered songs that span their entire career.
+Tracks include a previously unreleased and extended version of "Shake Hands With Beef", the Tom Waits collaboration "Coattails of a Dead Man", and "Mary the Ice Cube" from the 2003 DVD/EP Animals Should Not Try to Act Like People.